What is business process automation? Benefits and uses

 Involve employees in the automation journey

 Include your team from the planning stage.
-The people who perform tasks daily understand the nuances that documenting misses.
+The people who perform tasks daily understand the nuances that documentation misses.

-Involving them also helps them buy in.
-Employees who help design how you automate feel they own it rather than feeling threatened.
+Involving them also builds buy-in.
+Employees who help design automated processes feel ownership rather than feeling threatened.

 Plan for ongoing maintenance and updates